 - The second goal is to mitigate any clawbacks that can occur if your taxable income for the year is too high.
 Specifically, if you are retiring around the traditional age, then you want to keep your taxable income low enough to get the maximum Old Age Security (OAS) and maybe even the Guaranteed Income Supplement (GIS), if you can get your income really low.

-If you are an early retiree like us and have kids, then one of your concerns in this department is limiting the clawbacks that you get on your Canada Child Benefit (CCB).
+If you are an early retiree and have kids, then one of your concerns in this department is limiting the clawbacks that you get on your Canada Child Benefit (CCB).

 If you are an early retiree and don’t have kids, then you typically aren’t receiving any additional income from the government.
 In this case, your primary focus is on keeping your taxable income as low as possible so that you remain in the lowest possible tax bracket.

-Here Is How I Withdraw From My Investment Accounts
+Here Is How I Withdraw From My RRSP and TFSA Accounts

 Before we dive into the details, keep in mind that to fully tax-optimize this process, it can get pretty complicated.